 As the two were coming up with various schemes Aberforth got into an argument with both Grindelwald and Albus, resulting in a three way duel which ended in Ariana’s death.
 Following the murder of his sister (and the fact that no one was sure who’s curse it was that killed her) the relationship between Grindelwald and Dumbledore broke down completely and Grindelwald fled the country to continue his plans of power and conquest alone.

 Although it is unlikely Dumbledore would share any of this with Newt (or anyone) it’s probably a pretty big part of why Dumbledore is so hesitant to get involved with Grindelwald’s increasingly ominous plans, and instead needs Newt to lead the resistance against him.
+Another of the latest trailer’s big reveals all but confirms this, finally showing what Dumbledore sees in the Mirror of Erisded (which shows a persons deepest desire), and it is of course… Grindelwald.

 The Political Implications:

-Up until the Fantastic Beasts movies we didn’t really know a great deal about Grindelwald, with most of what we did know coming from the last book.
+Up until the Fantastic Beasts movies we didn’t really know a great deal about Grindelwald, with most of what we did know coming from the last Harr Potter book.
 And so we assumed most of why Dumbledore let Grindelwald get so far in his nefarious schemes (to the point of international outcry for his own intervention) was like Dumbledore himself describes; that his past with the Dark Wizard complicated the matters.

-The first teaser trailer for Crimes of Grindelwald however looks to put a different spin on why it took him so long to step in, with what looks to be the Ministry of Magic questioning Dumbledore on what he sent Newt to do.
+The first teaser trailer for Crimes of Grindelwald however looks to put a different spin on why it took him so long to step in, with what looks to be the Ministry of Magic questioning Dumbledore on why he sent Newt to Paris.
 Although it seems counter productive that the Ministry would be out to stop people who wanted to prevent Grindelwald gaining power (given the public nature of his attacks and arrest in the first movie) there are a few reasons as to why the Ministry might be so dubious of Dumbledore.

-The first and perhaps most obvious is that, as we see in the Harry Potter books, the Ministry doesn’t necessarily trust Dumbledore, or at least don’t approve of his secret plans and would instead prefer to be involved or working with him.
+The first and perhaps most obvious is that, as we see in the Harry Potter books, the Ministry doesn’t necessarily trust Dumbledore, or at least don’t approve of his secret plans, and would instead prefer to be involved and working with him.
 Here it looks like Dumbledore has sent Newt on a mission to Paris, but to do what exactly we don’t know, and by the sounds of it neither do the Ministry.

-Another reason (and this could admittedly be me looking far too deep into it) could be to do with the potential fallout and causing another World War.
+Another reason (and this could admittedly be looking far too deep into it) could be to do with the potential fallout and causing another World War.
 We already know that wizards took part in the First World War, with Newt’s older brother Theseus being dubbed a ‘war hero’ in the first movie, and Newt explaining that he himself worked with Dragons during the war.
 And so it’s perfectly feasible that the British Ministry of Magic would be wary of causing some sort international conflict not too long after what was at that point the worst war of human history.

 We also know that Grindelwald falls in 1945, and that J.K herself has stated it’s no coincidence it is the same time the Second World War ended (and the year Tom Riddle finished Hogwarts).
 So we can safely assume Grindelwald’s increasing domination in Europe, along with his prejudice against muggle’s is some way linked to the rise of Nazi Germany (and that in many ways, if the Ministry do fear some big international conflict, they were right).